-- 1. Go to Settings > System > Events to set up a rule.
+- 1. Go to System > Events and add a rule.
 The rule defines when the device will perform certain actions.
-Rules can be setup as scheduled, recurring, or for example, triggered by motion detection. - 2.
+You can set up rules as scheduled, recurring, or manually triggered. - 2.
+Enter a Name. - 3.
 Select the Condition that must be met to trigger the action.
-If you specify more than one condition for the rule, all of the conditions must be met to trigger the action. - 3.
+If you specify more than one condition for the rule, all of the conditions must be met to trigger the action. - 4.
 Select which Action the device should perform when the conditions are met.

-If you make changes to an active rule, you have to restart the rule for the changes to take effect.
+If you make changes to an active rule, the rule must be turned on again for the changes to take effect.